On this page you will find:

 Reading for Pleasure at Pilton Infants' School

-We want all children to leave Pilton Infants' School as confident, fluent readers, but above all, we want children to enjoy books.
-We want them to leave with a love of reading which they can take with them all through their education and beyond.
+Our intent is that all children will leave Pilton Infants' School as confident, fluent readers, with a love of reading which they can take with them through their education and beyond.

 Each class has their own Reading for Pleasure book.
-This is sent home with a different child every night and they add to the book with a review or recommendation.
-This can be in the form of a review or a picture.
-Some children in Year 2 have also started a book swap, where they bring in books from home and others can borrow them.
+This is usually sent home with a different child every night and they add to the book with a review or recommendation.
+Children then make recommendations to their classmates and swap books.
+This can be in the form of writing or a picture.
 You can see some examples of the reviews below.